Developing Jhāna

 Meditators will have their own room.
 Bathrooms and toilets are shared.
 Duvets and pillows are provided.
 It’s helpful if meditators bring their own bed linen.

-Cost - The charge of £400 covers the cost of food and upkeep of the centre.
-Apart from courses, such as this, the Samatha Trust relies entirely on donations from course participants, members and friends.
+Cost - The Samatha Trust relies entirely on donations from course participants, members and friends.
 The teachers leading the course give their time freely.
 The teaching is freely given, teachers receive no payment or remuneration of any kind.
+Your donation towards cost of food and the upkeep and development of the centre are very welcome.

 Mental Health Safeguards

-Whilst Samatha meditation can benefit most temperaments, a weekend or week-long retreat may not be appropriate if you have significant mental health difficulties, particularly if you are new or relatively new to the practice.
+While Samatha meditation is helpful for most people, a weekend or week-long retreat might not be the best fit if you are dealing with significant mental health challenges, especially if you are new to the practice.

 The Samatha Centre: Greenstreete